-- The graduate advisor (and in some cases the associate dean of graduate studies) can answer questions about the supervisory relationship, the role of student, the role of supervisor, the role and involvement of the committee, frequency of meetings or feedback, etc. They can help you problem-solve.
+- Your department graduate advisor and secretary can answer questions about the supervisory relationship, the role of student, the role of supervisor, the role and involvement of the committee, frequency of meetings or feedback, etc. They can help you problem-solve.

-- The ombudsperson can help you confidentially to resolve a supervisory issue or dispute.
+- The ombudsperson is also another resource to help you confidentially to resolve a supervisory issue or dispute.